Bob Bly’s Direct Response Letter:

 Resources, ideas, and tips for improving response to

-business-to-business, high-tech, and direct marketing.
+business-to-business, high-tech, Internet, and direct

 You are getting this e-mail because you subscribed to it on

 the bottom of this message and click on “SafeUnsubscribe.”

 Your subscription brings you one regular monthly issue, usually